seraphium/JTAppleCalender/README.md

 ##### 2. The calendarView
 ---
 * This step is easy.
 Go to your Storyboard and add a `UIView` to it.
 Set the class of the view to be `JTAppleCalendarView`.
 Then setup an outlet for it to your viewController.
-You can setupup your autolayout constrainst for the calendar view at this point.
+You can setup your autolayout constrainst for the calendar view at this point.

 ##### Whats next?
-Similar to UITableView protocls, your viewController has to conform to 2 protocols for it to work
+Similar to UITableView protocols, your viewController has to conform to 2 protocols for it to work

 * JTAppleCalendarViewDataSource